 GET YOUR VISA

 PUERTO RICO TOURS & ACTIVITIES

-Packing for a trip to Puerto Rico, like most other places in the Caribbean, is made easy with our awesome female Packing Guides.
+Packing for a trip to Puerto Rico is easy with our awesome packing guides.

 You really don’t need as much travel gear as you may think for a trip to Puerto Rico and it’s always best to travel light whenever possible.
 That said, the gear you do bring on your trip should be the very best option available for you and that doesn’t always mean the most expensive.
 Jetset Bunnies around the globe are always discovering the latest travel gear for women and this is where we share our fabulous finds with you.
 Shop our top picks of travel accessories, luggage, clothing, cosmetics, shoes and tech.
 Or just hop straight on over to Bunny Bling … YOU PUERTO RICO JETSETTER!

 It’s so easy to travel light in hotter climates just remember to pack lightweight and breathable lose-fitting clothing.
 Be prepared for a few cool morning and evenings depending on the month you visit and pack a warm sweater and a coat just in case.